 c.
 What are the value enhancing services that banks can offer corporates?

 What this demonstrates is that there is a tremendous amount of investment taking place at banks in the US, and as the data from Ovum indicates, across the world too.
 According to the aforementioned Global Payment Insight Series, real-time payments is viewed by banks with optimism and an important revenue opportunity.
-This quantitative data contrasts from the qualitative questions we get.
-It seems like there is a view that real-time will produce new revenue streams, but, banks are struggling to put the services in place to capture this opportunity.
+The quantitative data suggests a consensus that real-time will produce new revenue streams, but banks are struggling to put the services in place to capture this opportunity, as the qualitative questions we are asked show.
+We recently released a paper discussing how banks can realize the value of real-time payments.
+It can be downloaded here.

 Most recently, the big news saw Coinbase strike a relationship with Barclays.
 Coinbase was granted a money license by the Financial Conduct Authority in the UK.
 They are now part of the Faster Payments Scheme thanks to their link up with Barclays, which will allow for fast settlement of digital currencies with UK-based customers.